1997 Red River flood in the United States: Recovery

 Over 20,000 volunteers went to Grand Forks to assist in recovery efforts.
 The Red Cross dispersed over 25,000 clean-up kits (containing bleach, cleaning materials, goggles, and other equipment) funded by the State Department of Health that owners used to clean their flood-damaged property and possessions.
 Since many possessions and appliances were contaminated by flood water, sewage, mold, and mildew, residents were told by city officials to paint the word "Flood" or make some other mark to prevent looting.
 Over 60,000 tons of flood debris was hauled to local landfills.

 Grand Forks' daily newspaper, the Grand Forks Herald, continued to publish papers throughout the flood despite having its printing facilities destroyed.
 Newspapers were printed in St. Paul, Minnesota and flown on a charter plane to Grand Forks for deliveries.
 For their efforts, the staff of the Herald was awarded the Pulitzer Prize for Public Service.

 Several local schools were destroyed, prompting the construction of replacements.
 Because construction was not finished on most of these schools until the end of 1998, hundreds of students spent a year and a half of school in temporary locations ranging from churches to FEMA-constructed temporary metal buildings, known by locals as "tin bins."
 Numerous city buildings were also damaged, especially in East Grand Forks, where the flood-ravaged downtown area had been home to the city hall and the public library.
 Both have since been replaced by new buildings, though not before spending a few years housed in a former elementary school and an ice rink's warming house, respectively.

 Both Grand Forks and East Grand Forks had to decide whether to develop the land along the river.
 The president of the East Grand Forks planning-and-zoning commission commented on the idea of development, "The river had been our friend for all these years.
 It had been like an old dog, sleeping comfortably at our feet, and then one day it jumped up and bit us.
 We had to decide: Do we put it to sleep or try to make amends?"
 What were once entire neighborhoods, including Lincoln Drive, are now covered by grass and trees, part of an extensive area of parkland called the Greater Grand Forks Greenway.
 In East Grand Forks, this transformation is especially visible.
 One former neighborhood is now a large campground, the center of what is now known as the Red River State Recreation Area.
 The cities of today are significantly different from their pre-flood state, but many residents are pleased with this, seeing it as fulfillment of President Bill Clinton's promise that the cities would "rebuild stronger and better than ever."
 Population estimates by the Census Bureau and by the city of Grand Forks itself now show a growing community.

+The City of EGF hired Ernst & Young to lead the development efforts soon after the flood and David Bentley led a team to refurbish damaged facilities as quickly as possible.
+The first business was reopened in 21 days.